ThatXliner/scratch-2-py/README.md

 # scratch-2-py

 NOTE: README still under construction.
+And I'm also not done

 ## What is this?